Bair Island: for the adventurous ...

-During construction in 2012 and early 2013 access to Corkscrew and Smith Sloughs was interrupted, yet the result is a whole new world of aquatic adventures.
-Landings on Bair Island are still be prohibited, but smart attention to tidal patterns will present you with a new adventures and public access to a stunning wetland and wildlife preserve.
-The usual paths around Bair Island have many new tidal flows and areas to explore.
+During construction in 2012 and early 2013, access to Corkscrew and Smith Sloughs was interrupted, yet the result is a whole new world of aquatic adventures.
+Landings on Bair Island are still be prohibited, but smart attention to tidal patterns will present you with a new adventure and public access to a stunning wetland and wildlife preserve.
+The usual routes around Bair Island have many new tidal flows and areas to explore.
 Watch for squirrely marine flows in and out of the new levee breaches as well as shifting mud flats.
 These new flows will scourge out Steinberger Slough - a process that will continue for decades.

 You can follow the changes starting today or enjoy them anytime.
-Click on the image below for a detailed plans of the work.
+Click on the image below for detailed plans of the work.
 Basically the work involves:

 Two "Flow Restrictors" have been built - one halfway through Corkscrew Slough (FR1) and the other halfway up Smith Slough (FR2) - to prevent additional tidal flow and silting into Redwood Creek and the Port of Redwood City (saving million$ in dredging fees).
 These micro dams encourage more tidal flow into Bair Island from Steinberger Slough to the north and should scourge out a deeper channel there as more water flows in and out each day.
 These structures will still allow aquatic access through Corkscrew and Smith at current tide levels (5' and 2' respectively).